nvihanga/ahnfashion-frontend/README.md

+# AHN Fashion Frontend

+This repository contains the frontend implementation for the **AHN Fashion Web-Based Management System**, developed using **React** with **Vite** for the garment factory **AHN Fashion Pvt Ltd**.

+## Project Overview
+The frontend is responsible for the user interface of the inventory management system, offering features like inventory management, supplier management, sales analysis, and more.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.